FrontendMasters/bootcamp/lessons/interactive.md

 Let's make a photo gallery.
 We have a bunch of cute dog photos (of my beloved pupper, Luna) that we want to show one at a time.
 So, using CSS and JavaScript together, how could we do that?

+[Here are some images of my dog][luna] if you need images, otherwise feel free to use whatever images you want!

 Make a file called index.html, and put this in it:

 ```htm